Import LEAN into elan

 This will generate a path like

-Since you have not imported the lean into your elan
+Since you have not imported the lean into your elan, you

 might not see the first line.